Euler-like modelling of dense granular flows: application to a rotating drum: Application to simulated steady surface flows

 \subsection{Discussion of the results}

-Our determination of the two closure functions calls for some comments.
-A first noticeable feature is that the closure function extends smoothly, without any noticeable transition, from the static to the flowing region.
+Our determination of the two scalar functions calls for some comments.
+A first noticeable feature is that the function extends smoothly, without any noticeable transition, from the static to the flowing region.
 This is quite remarkable, since both phases are characterized by different dynamical properties, and since our hydrodynamic description presumably applies best within the flowing region.
 The main difference between the two phases is in the scattering of the data along the fit: It is larger in the flowing region than in the static region.
-This may be traced to correlated fluctuations that have been neglected in our approach, see after Eq.
-15, and that are larger in the flowing region.
-It would be interesting to see if a longer time averaging leads to a reduction of this scattering.
+This may be traced to correlated fluctuations that have been neglected in our approach (see after Eq.
+(15)) and that are larger in the flowing region.
+It would be interesting to see if a larger statistics leads to a reduction of this scattering.

 An interesting comparison can also be made with respect to a real fluid system, where a similar approach can be used and where dissipation is made through ordinary viscosity.
-In that case, it has been shown in \cite{Monchaux06_prl} that the determination of the closure function is valid only in the bulk flow region.
+In that case, it has been shown in \cite{Monchaux06_prl} that the determination of the scalar function is valid only in the bulk flow region.
 Outside this region, the data scatters randomly, without forming any specific shape.
-A possible explanation was that outside the bulk, i.e. closer to the boundaries and the flow forcing devices, viscous and forcing processes become important and do not balance {\em locally} « on average » as assumed here.
+A possible explanation was that outside the bulk, \textit{i.e.} closer to the boundaries and the flow forcing devices, viscous and forcing processes become important and do not balance {\em locally} on average as assumed here.
 The reason why it works so well in the granular case, without any need of selecting any flow region, may lie in the local character of the dissipative processes that precludes any long-range correlation between forcing and dissipation.